 The Dragon Trip was set up in 2010 by Ramsay Kerr, a backpacking Brit who grew up in Hong Kong.
 After realizing very quickly there was more to life than a career in finance, he put everything into making travel in China more accessible to all.
-5 years down the line, our adventure tours are now the best way to see the highlights of China, Japan, and Southeast Asia, designed to provide travellers on a limited budget an incredible backpacking tour around the country.
+5 years down the line, our adventure tours are now the best way to see the highlights across Asia, designed to provide travellers on a limited budget an incredible backpacking tour.